Installation for MacOS

 Basic Installation (No GUI)

-First, install Docker.
+First, install Docker Desktop.
 Then, follow the examples below to create an OS-specific SCT installation.

 Docker Image: Ubuntu